Farm team: American football

-The National Football League is the only one of the four major professional sports leagues in North America that does not currently have a farm system.
-Nearly all of its players are drafted from the National Collegiate Athletic Association (NCAA), which operates on a scholarship system which prohibits the payment of cash, but with the new NIL system up and running, students are now allowed to profit off of their own Name, Image & Likeness.
+The National Football League is the only one of the four major professional sports leagues in North America that does not currently have a farm system, although the 2024 incarnation of the United Football League is making strides to fill the niche of a minor league.
+Many players from the UFL have made the jump from UFL to the NFL, including A.J.
+McCarron, Ben DiNucci and Hakeem Butler have made the leap from the UFL's predecessors XFL and the USFL.
+Save for a few UFL players, nearly all of the NFL's players are drafted from the National Collegiate Athletic Association (NCAA), which operates on a scholarship system which prohibits the payment of cash, but since 2021 also with the Name, Image, & Likeness (NIL) system following the Supreme Court's decision in NCAA v.
+Alston, students are now allowed to profit off of their own name, image, and likeness.
 The scholarship system provides student-athletes with free college education, room and board for up to five years.
 The relation between college football and the NFL is a result of the development of the game of American football, which (unlike other sports, which were primarily independent club activities) was cultivated at colleges and universities.
 As a result, players entering the professional football system are generally several years older and more physically mature than first-time professional athletes in other sports, thus reducing the need for a farm system.

-In the 1930s, the Chicago Bears and New York Giants owned teams in the American Association, which became the first true minor league in professional football.
-In the 1960s, several NFL teams had agreements with the Atlantic Coast Football League to use their teams as farm teams, though they were not owned by the NFL owners.
+In the 1930s, the Chicago Bears and New York Giants owned teams in the American Association, which became the first true minor league in professional football, and later attempted to organize development or farm system with the formation of the Association of Professional Football Leagues, but the agreement lasted less than two years, and was terminated in 1947.

+In the 1960s and 1970s, several NFL teams had independent agreements with other leagues such as the Atlantic Coast Football League, Midwest Football League, North Pacific Football League, Professional Football League of America and Midwest Professional Football League, to use their teams as farm teams, though they were not owned by the NFL owners, but all of those arrangements ended after the 1972 season.
 The most recent official minor league, NFL Europe, was different from most other farm teams in that all prospects were pooled and dispersed among the six European teams, instead of having teams assigned to each other.